chnm/model-articles/content/articles/blocknewman.md

 It was important to signal the political and institutional issues at stake in understanding the place of women's historical publishing in the profession.
-As a colonial historian who had "don't be ahistoric, stick to your time period" beat into my brain, this was probably the first time I decided to directly tie my work to current events (I've continued to do this in historical work, as the profession moves more to embrace the importance of relevance in all scholarship.).
+As a colonial historian who had "don't be ahistoric, stick to your time period" beaten into my brain, this was probably the first time I decided to directly tie my work to current events (I've continued to do this in historical work as the profession productively moves more to embrace the importance of relevance in all scholarship.).
 {{% /notation %}}

 In June 2009, the *New York Times* published an article on the decline